How Long Will It Take to Spay a Cat? Vet-Reviewed Facts

 There is a lot of conflicting information out there about when the ideal time to spay a cat is.
 Some cats can go into heat as early as 4 months of age, which means they can become pregnant while they’re still kittens.
 Most cats are around 6–8 months of age before their first heat cycle begins.

-Most vets recommend you have your cat spayed prior to the first heat cycle.
+Most vets recommend you have your cat spayed before the first heat cycle.
 This is because an intact cat will continue to go through heat cycle after heat cycle until she is bred or spayed.
 If you don’t have a purebred cat that you intend to breed, spaying when your cat is still young is ideal.
 Some vets will spay a cat as soon as they weigh 2–4 pounds, while others prefer to wait until your cat is closer to 6 months of age to perform the procedure.
 Ask your local veterinarian for more information on their recommendations.

 Spaying or neutering is only one of many vet procedures your pets may need over the course of their lives.
 All of those vet visits can be pricey, but you can manage the cost with the help of a good pet insurance plan.
 The customized options from Spot may help you keep your pet healthy at a reasonable price.